MartinFinkenflugel/ClearMap2Documentation/Source/cellmap.rst

 CellMap
 =======

-This pipeine implements the cell detection and analysis done in [Renier2016]_.
+This pipeline implements the cell detection and analysis done in [Renier2016]_.

 See the :ref:`CellMap tutorial </CellMap.ipynb>` for usage.